-By December 2025 1 Identify the available supportive housing options and capace not limited to SUD sober living programs, shelters, emerger down services and develop and implement a plan to ensure meets the current and projected demand. ncy shelters, step- Current Status: IN PROGRESS % Completed Dedicated emergency shelter beds for up to 30 TAY 90% individuals established at the Covenant House Shelter.
+By December 2025 1 Identify the available supportive housing options and capac ity including but • not limited to SUD sober living programs, shelters, emergen down services and develop and implement a plan to ensure meets the current and projected demand.
+Current Status: IN PROGRESS % Completed Dedicated emergency shelter beds for up to 30 TAY 90% individuals established at the Covenant House Shelter.
 Owner List of available housing options have been organized and HCA-BHS posted on OC Navigator.
 (V.4.1a) The Covenant House in Anaheim is a 25 bed TAY shelter.
 Bridges of Kraemer Place is a 200 bed shelter for 18+ (both documented in OC Navigator).
 There is also the Yale Navigation Center (425 bed interim shelter for 18+) with several other locations throughout Orange County.
 There is referral process for these locations through the Coordinated Entry System (CES).
 HCA will begin providing embedded Enhanced Care Management to youth in custody for medical, mental health, and SUD needs starting January 2025.
-32 SUD residential beds for adolescents are planned at the Be Well South campus.
-Further research will need to be iı done to determine who will be crating the RFP for this program.
-The group will be working with the Accietant Deputy Director The group will be working with the Assistant Deputy Director Substantial Properties Behavior Health Commisses at over Substance Use Disorder Behavior Health Services at HCA who co-facilitates an SUD community subcommittee with a manager from SSA to see what other resources are available when looking for SUD residential beds for male youth.
-2 Establish specialized housing and supportive services for y and TAY identified as CSEC who are in the process of recovery ery to support their success in reintegrating back into the community.
+32 SUD residential beds for adolescents are planned at the Ba Wall South corrected and will Be Well South campus.
+The RFP is being created and will be going out soon.The group will be working with the Assistant Deputy Director over Substance Use Disorder Behavior Health Services at HCA who co-facilitates an SUD community subcommittee with a manager from SSA to see what other resources are available when looking for SUD residential beds for male youth.
+Letters of Agreement are currently being used to place youth out of County in residential treatment facilities when needed.
+2 Establish specialized housing and supportive services for y outh, juveniles and TAY identified as CSEC who are in the process of recov ery to support their success in reintegrating back into the community.
 Current Status: IN PROGRESS % Completed SSA is able to obtain Complex Care funding to provide 80% additional financial support for Intensive Services Foster Owner Care (ISFC) placements for CSEC affected youth, but SSA unable to find an interested caregiver.
-Opportunities have (V.4.1b) been provided to several resource homes, and all but one has declined.
-Vera Sanctuary has reopened for females ages 12-17.
+Opportunities have (V.4.1b) been provided to several resource homes, and all but one has declined.Vera Sanctuary has reopened for females ages 12-17.
 The contract renewal expanded the age range.
 Olive Crest recently won the RFP for a CSEC placement continuum.
 The extended contract with CASA Youth Shelter is still in place and expires September 2024.
-Pursuant to the latest RFP (Temporary Group Home Services), the new contract will take effect September 2024, and run for a three year term until September 2027 with renewal options extending through September 2029.
-The RFP was to provide Group Home Services for emergency, short-term shelter to Foster Youth and Non- Minor Dependents (Youth/NMDs) for up to thirty (30) days.
-These placements are meant to stabilize Youth/NMDs and assist Youth/NMDs in achieving and demonstrating long- term sustainable behavioral and emotional change with the intent of successfully transitioning to an alternative placement.
-A Request for Information (RFI) has also been issued to address High Needs Foster Youth in an attempt to secure funding for this population of foster youth as well.
+Pursuant to the latest RFP (Temporary Group Home Services), the new contract will take effect September 2024, and run for a three year

+- term until September 2027 with renewal options extending through September 2029. - The RFP was to provide Group Home Services for emergency, short-term shelter to Foster Youth and Non-Minor Dependents (Youth/NMDs) for up to thirty (30) days.
+These placements are meant to stabilize Youth/NMDs and assist Youth/NMDs in achieving and demonstrating longterm sustainable behavioral and emotional change with the intent of successfully transitioning to an alternative placement. - A Request for Information (RFI) has also been issued to address High Needs Foster Youth; funding is not available so further exploration is needed to see if funding through OC CARES is possible.